Haidra-Org/hordelib/README.md

 `pip install -r requirements.txt --extra-index-url https://download.pytorch.org/whl/cu118 --upgrade`

-Ensure ComfyUI is installed and patched, one way is running the tests:
+Ensure ComfyUI is installed, one way is running the tests:

-`tox`
+`tox -- -k test_comfy_install`

 From then on to run ComfyUI: